slint-ui/slint/FAQ.md

 With the Flex option, you can choose the number of User-Seats you would need to develop your applications with Slint.
-Before distribution of such applications on embedded devices, you can either switch to the Buyout option or purchase the required amount of distributions separately.
+Before distribution of such applications on embedded devices, you can purchase the required amount of distributions.
+At any point of time, you could also switch to the Buyout option.

 The Buyout option includes unlimited User-Seats and a prebuy of distribitions of your Slint based applications on embedded devices.